Koko (music venue): List of notable performances

 In 2005, a year after restoration, Coldplay chose Koko to launch their album X&Y. Later that year, Madonna also hosted her album launch of Confessions on a Dance Floor at Koko.

 The next year, in 2006, Elton John hosted a benefit party at Koko for his AIDS Charity Bash, attended by Natalie Imbruglia, Elle Macpherson, Jade Jagger, and Kevin Spacey.

-Prince performed a secret show at Koko in 2007, which was his first UK show in over 10 years.
+Prince performed a secret show at Koko in 2007.
 The American band My Chemical Romance also played a private show at Koko in 2007, hosted by BBC Radio 1.
 Later in 2007, The Disney Channel used Koko to host Hannah Montana's Live in London, an exclusive one-off event broadcast globally for her fans.

 In 2008, Siouxsie Sioux recorded a live DVD at Koko called Finale: The Last Mantaray & More Show, which was released the following year.

 In 2009, Koko hosted the iTunes festival, which extended over 30 nights and featured guests including N.E.R.D, Paul Weller, James Blunt, Calvin Harris and Dizzee Rascal and over 45,000 people.

 In 2010, Koko also hosted fundraiser for the Institute of Contemporary Arts, featuring a performance Lily Allen and Bryan Ferry and attended by Vivienne Westwood, Damien Hirst, and Tracey Emin.

 Since its restoration, the club has attracted well known musicians and DJs including: The Damned, Terrorvision, Al Murray, Irfan Latif, Don Broco, Red Hot Chili Peppers, Madonna, Christina Aguilera, Coldplay, Tori Kelly, Katy B, My Chemical Romance, Emma Marrone, Oasis, Bruno Mars, Thom Yorke, Amy Winehouse, La Roux, James Marriott, Skrillex, Lady Gaga, The Killers, Kanye West, Katy Perry, Tokio Hotel, Lily Allen, Poppy, Demi Lovato, Usher, Noel Gallagher, Wargasm, Swedish House Mafia, JoJo, Azealia Banks, VNV Nation, Rolling Blackouts Coastal Fever, Masters at Work and many others.

 In 2017 Ed Sheeran performed a private concert to promote his third studio album ÷ in partnership with UK radio station Capital FM, as also Ariana Grande in September 2018 to promote her fourth studio album, Sweetener.